Never have enough hours in the day? Do you keep searching but nothing helps in your conquest to create more time?

-20. Ask for help
+20. Ask For Help

 Embarking on earning extra money on top of your day job is something you are doing for your family and your joint future.

 Ask them for their help.
 It could be with tasks associated with your side hustle or home jobs to create more time for you to concentrate a few extra hours on making money.

 You can achieve a lot in blocks of 30 minutes.
 Be aware of your daily time gaps and use them effectively.

-22. Be super organised
+22. Be Super Organised

 I know when I am having a super organised day I achieve sooo much!
 I just wish I had these days more often.

 You’ll achieve more in your side hustle and domestic activities.
 I know I do.

-23. Delegate tasks
+23. Delegate Tasks

 Many bloggers outsource the more routine admin activities required on their blog.
 Such as Pinterest pinning or creating printables.

 It might cost you a raise in their pocket money but you can gain time this way.

-24. Batch cook
+24. Batch Cook

 Do you cook from scratch every night?
 Make a fresh dinner or worse more than one dinner because of different tastes?
 Don’t do it.

 After a few weeks you’ll have a plentiful supply of meals that you can use every work night, freeing up precious time.

 I bet you know when you are at your most productive.
 Early morning?
 Late at night?
 Use your best time to work on earning extra money.

 So early morning is when I write my blog posts.
 They take half the time if written in the morning.

-Organise your side hustle and domestic chores to make best use of your productive time.
+Organize your side hustle and domestic chores to make best use of your productive time.

-If you want to make sure you prioritise your time on your side hustle and making extra money then learn to love that work!
+If you want to make sure you prioritize your time on your side hustle and making extra money then learn to love that work!